Tunisia leader, Bill Clinton among Nobel nominees

 Kristian Berg Harpviken, director of the Peace Research Institute of Oslo and one of the individuals eligible to nominate candidates, has released a short list of those names he had submitted.
 It is headed by Gene Sharp, a U.S. writer and philosopher who has long advocated non-violent action for social justice.

-Sharp is a known 2012 nominee, as is Harpviken's second choice: the Russian human rights organization Memorial and its co-founder, Svetlana Gannushkina.
+Sharp is a known 2012 nominee, as is Harpviken's second choice: the Russian human rights organisation Memorial and its co-founder, Svetlana Gannushkina.

 Also nominated is Denis Mukwege, a gynaecologist who has treated thousands of women raped by militia fighters in the Democratic Republic of Congo.